element-hq/element-web/docs/labs.md

 **Be warned!
 Labs features are not finalised, they may be fragile, they may change, they may be dropped.
 Ask in the room if you are unclear about any details here.**

+## Font scaling (`feature_font_scaling`)

+Enables font scaling options for accessibility and breaks out all appearance related settings into their own tab.

 ## Message pinning (`feature_pinning`)

 Allows you to pin messages in the room.
 To pin a message, use the 3 dots to the right of the message